dacid44/d4ft4/README.md

 - [x] Possibly create an Elm function to handle mapping from `Response`s to `Msg`s
 - [x] Possibly move ownership of the socket handles into the `Encryptor` and `Decryptor` types, maybe as `Serializer` and `Deserializer` types
 - [ ] Add ability to select multiple files at once in the file picker, at least on desktop platforms (maybe see if Android supports this, it may not, or at least, not easily)
-- [ ] Get rid of total size field, it's really not needed, especially when it's possible that not all of the files will be sent
+- [x] Get rid of total size field, it's really not needed, especially when it's possible that not all of the files will be sent
+  - [ ] Find a better name for `FileListItem`
 - [ ] Give functions that don't return immediately a callback to give status updates